YashRaj21910244/datasciencecoursera-1/README.md

 datasciencecoursera repo
 ========================

-New repository to create for assignment of Data Scientist Toolbox course
+New repository for course project assignment of Data Scientist's Toolbox course
 ------------------------

 ### Course Project

 This assignment is designed to make sure you have done the basic software setup that will get you through the rest of the Data Science Specialization.
 Each component will be evaluated on a yes/no basis by your peers with 10 points assigned for each yes answer.

-The 1st component ask you to do as follows;
+The 1st component asks you to do as follows;
   1. Install R
   2. Install Rstudio
   3. Open Rstudio and take a screenshot